intel/ScalableVectorSearch/docs/howtos.rst

 **In Python**

-This is done by creating an instance of :py:class:`pysvs.VamanaBuildParameters`.
+This is done by creating an instance of :py:class:`svs.VamanaBuildParameters`.

 .. literalinclude:: ../examples/python/example_vamana_dynamic.py
    :language: python